Field Trips for Grades 4–8 (Tour + Studio)

-Get Smart with Art is a three part program for grades 4–12 that supports the California state content standards in language arts, social studies and visual arts.
+Get Smart with Art is a free three part program for grades 4–12 that supports the California state content standards in language arts, social studies and visual arts.
 The program includes free curriculum materials and consists of:

 - Visit preparation: teachers prepare students with Get Smart with Art curriculum in their classrooms before visiting the museum.

 - Gallery tour: docents lead students through the galleries and highlight works studied in the classroom, encouraging dialogue about the art and cultures represented.

 - Studio art activity: students will be asked to make connections to and explore artistic processes related to the artworks viewed in the galleries.